xenify-io/litepaper/README.md

 - ### User Empowerment

-  Empowering users to mint their equity, participate in decision-making processes, and share in the platform's growth.
+  Empowering users to mint their equity, participate in decision-making processes, and share in the protocol's growth.

 ![Line Divider - Filled](https://user-images.githubusercontent.com/60996729/233879462-b465c484-4c2f-4cd2-a126-19529e333d64.png)